textpattern/textpattern.github.io/development/admin-side-events-and-steps.md

 layout: document
 category: Development
 published: true
-title: "Admin-side events and steps"
+title: Admin-side events and steps
 description: These are the main events and steps that Textpattern uses as you interact with the admin-side interface.
 ---